Opening a branch

 - The annual report for the foreign company must be sent to the Swedish Companies Registration Office.

-Branches of companies in the EEA which are not comparable with limited liability companies:
+Branches of companies in the EEA which are not comparable with limited companies:

 - The accounting concludes with an annual report.